The most common complications of transfusion are

 Hemolysis is intravascular, causing hemoglobinuria with varying degrees of acute renal failure and possibly disseminated intravascular coagulation (DIC).
 The severity of AHTR depends on the degree of incompatibility, the amount of blood given, the rate of administration, and the integrity of the kidneys, liver, and heart.
 An acute phase usually develops within 1 h of initiation of transfusion, but it may occur later during the transfusion or immediately afterward.
 Onset is usually abrupt.
 The patient may complain of discomfort and anxiety.
 Dyspnea, fever, chills, facial flushing, and severe pain may occur, especially in the lumbar area.
 Shock may develop, causing a rapid, feeble pulse; cold, clammy skin; low BP; and nausea and vomiting.
 Jaundice may follow acute hemolysis.

 If AHTR occurs while the patient is under general anesthesia, the only symptom may be hypotension, uncontrollable bleeding from incision sites and mucous membranes caused by an associated DIC, or dark urine that reflects hemoglobinuria.

 If AHTR is suspected, one of the first steps is to recheck the sample and patient identifications.
-Diagnosis is confirmed by measuring urinary Hb, serum LDH, bilirubin, and haptoglobin.
+Diagnosis is confirmed by a positive direct antiglobulin test, measuring urinary Hb, serum LDH, bilirubin, and haptoglobin.
 Intravascular hemolysis produces free Hb in the plasma and urine; haptoglobin levels are very low.
 Hyperbilirubinemia may follow.

 After the acute phase, the degree of acute renal failure determines the prognosis.
 Diuresis and a decreasing BUN usually portend recovery.
 Permanent renal insufficiency is unusual.
 Prolonged oliguria and shock are poor prognostic signs.